material-components/material-components-android/docs/theming/Motion.md

 **Y** | Up on y-axis      | Down on y-axis
 **Z** | Forward on z-axis | Backward on z-axis

-**Note:** Since a shared axis' direction is independent of whether its target is appearing or dissapearing (an appearing target will sometimes be moving forward when entering **and** forward when exiting), `MaterialSharedAxis` is not able to automatically reverse when only a target's enter transition is set.
-For this reason, you should manually configure and set a target's transitions (enter ,exit, return, reenter) with the correct direction.
+**Note:** Since a shared axis' direction is independent of whether its target is appearing or disappearing (an appearing target will sometimes be moving forward when entering **and** forward when exiting), `MaterialSharedAxis` is not able to automatically reverse when only a target's enter transition is set.
+For this reason, you should manually configure and set a target's transitions (enter, exit, return, reenter) with the correct direction.

 A shared axis transition can be configured to transition between a number of Android structures including Fragments, Activities and Views.